Propane guide

 Propane gas as a refrigerant

 Propane gas is not only an important energy source for the production of heat, but is also used as a refrigerant in heat pumps and cooling appliances.
-Researchers at the Fraunhofer Institute for Solar Energy Systems have now developed a heat pump for single-family homes that achieves a very high heating output with a minimal amount of propane.
-Due to the small amount of propane, this heat pump is suitable for installation in the house.
+Researchers at the Fraunhofer Institute for Solar Energy Systems have now developed a heat pump for single-family homes that achieves a very efficiency.
+The Propane consumption is very low.
+Due to the small amount of propane used, this heat pump is suitable for in – house installation.

 In Australia, car air conditioning systems run on propane.